-The RPLP is a new program developed jointly with the University of Kentucky College of Medicine, St. Claire Regional Medical Center, and Morehead State University.
-The first two years of basic science education are taken at the University of Kentucky main campus in Lexington.
-These will be taken with the remainder of the medical school class.
+The Rural Physician Leadership Program (RPLP) is a program developed jointly with the University of Kentucky (UK) College of Medicine, St. Claire HealthCare and Morehead State University.
+The first two years of basic science education are taken at UK's main campus in Lexington.
+These are taken with the remainder of the medical school class.
 Clinical experiences in years three and four will occur mainly at St. Claire Regional Medical Center and other sites in rural northeastern Kentucky.
-Clinical rotations will be similar to UK –block rotations with four months internal medicine, two months surgery, psychiatry, neurology, two months pediatrics, and obstetrics/gynecology.
+Clinical rotations will be similar to UK—block rotations with four months internal medicine, two months surgery, psychiatry, neurology, two months pediatrics, and obstetrics/gynecology.
 The family medicine rotation involves attending one family medicine clinic once weekly for the entire year.
 Students will thus gain a greater familiarity with the workings of the clinic and with the patients seen there.
 Students will have opportunities to do electives in Lexington and at other sites in the fourth year, should they wish to gain specialty experience not available in a rural setting.
-Graduates will possess an M.D. degree with no restrictions on residency/fellowship opportunities.
-In addition, through Morehead State University, the program offers training in community heath, epidemiology, debt management, and business skills not offered in the Lexington program.
-Click here to view the official webpage of the Rural Physician Leadership Program.
+Graduates will possess an MD degree with no restrictions on residency/fellowship opportunities.
+In addition, through Morehead State University, the program offers training in community health, epidemiology, debt management and business skills not offered in the Lexington program.

 Who should apply?